WebOrigami/docs/content/language/index.md

 ---
-title: The Origami language
+title: Origami expression language
-subtitle: Complements HTML, CSS, and JavaScript so you can build complete sites
+subtitle: A concise dialect of JavaScript expressions for building sites
 ---

 ${ src/templates/blocks.ori(areaLinks) }

-The HTML, CSS, and JavaScript languages let you define individual web pages, but to build a complete site you also need to:
+The Origami expression language lets you write concise formulas that determine the contents of your site.

-- **Define the overall structure** of the pages and resources for your site.
+If you're not a programmer, it's roughly equivalent to writing **spreadsheet formulas**.
+If you know JavaScript, Origami is essentially **JavaScript expressions plus paths**.

-- **Process data and content** into publishable forms.
+The language is focused on being the most concise way possible to:

-- **Generate and reuse HTML** across pages so they can be consistent and easier to make.
+- Define the overall structure of the pages and resources for your site.
-- **Serve or build** those pages as static files you can deploy anywhere.
+- Process data and content into publishable forms.

-Origami is designed to help you accomplish all of that.
+- Generate and reuse HTML across pages so they can be consistent and easier to make.

 ## Starting points